getcarina/getcarina.com/_reference/2016-10-31-carina-cli.md

 ```

 You can use environment variables in the configuration file by appending `-var`
-to the setting key, for example `username-var`.
+to the setting key—for example `username-var`.

 ```toml
 [cloud1]